amirahnasihah/backend-development/07-nodejs-and-sql/assignment4/README.md

 1. have access to Sequelize
 2. connect to database with Sequelize using instances
-3. define model or database schema for tables User and Post
+3. define models or database schemas for tables User and Post
 4. check the connection using authenticate() and sync() database
 5. sql queries